lizongying/go-crawler/README.md

 databases, or message queues.

-Built-in pipelines and custom pipelines use the default `order` value.If you need to change the default `order` value, you can include the `pkg.WithPipeline(new(pipeline), order)` option in the `NewApp` function to enable the pipeline with the specified `order` value.
+Built-in pipelines and custom pipelines use the default `order` value.If you need to change the default `order` value, `spider.WithOptions(pkg.WithPipeline(new(pipeline), order)` to enable the pipeline with the specified `order` value.

 The following are the built-in pipelines with their respective `order` values:

 * dump: 10

-- Used to print detailed information of items to the console.
+    * Used to print detailed information of items to the console.
-- You can control whether to enable this pipeline by configuring `enable_dump_pipeline`, which is enabled by default.
+    * You can control whether to enable this pipeline by configuring `enable_dump_pipeline`, which is enabled by default.
-- To enable this pipeline, include the `pkg.WithDumpPipeline()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithDumpPipeline()`
 * file: 20

-- Used to download files and save them to items.
+    * Used to download files and save them to items.
-- You can control whether to enable this pipeline by configuring `enable_file_pipeline`, which is enabled by default.
+    * You can control whether to enable this pipeline by configuring `enable_file_pipeline`, which is enabled by default.
-- To enable this pipeline, include the `pkg.WithFilePipeline()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithFilePipeline()`
 * image: 30

-- Used to download images and save them to items.
+    * Used to download images and save them to items.
-- You can control whether to enable this pipeline by configuring `enable_image_pipeline`, which is enabled by default.
+    * You can control whether to enable this pipeline by configuring `enable_image_pipeline`, which is enabled by default.
-- To enable this pipeline, include the `pkg.WithImagePipeline()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithImagePipeline()`
 * filter: 200

-- Used for item filtering.
+    * Used for item filtering.
-- It can be used for deduplicating requests when filter middleware is enabled.
+    * It can be used for deduplicating requests when filter middleware is enabled.
-- By default, items are only added to the deduplication queue after they are successfully saved.
+    * By default, items are only added to the deduplication queue after they are successfully saved.
-- You can control whether to enable this pipeline by configuring `enable_filter_pipeline`, which is enabled by default.
+    * You can control whether to enable this pipeline by configuring `enable_filter_pipeline`, which is enabled by default.
-- To enable this pipeline, include the `pkg.WithFilterPipeline()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithFilterPipeline()`
 * csv: 101

-- Used to save results to CSV files.
+    * Used to save results to CSV files.
-- You need to set the `FileName` in the `ItemCsv`, which specifies the name of the file to be saved (without the .csv extension).
+    * You need to set the `FileName` in the `ItemCsv`, which specifies the name of the file to be saved (without the .csv extension).
-- You can use the tag `column:""` to define the column names of the CSV file.
+    * You can use the tag `column:""` to define the column names of the CSV file.
-- You can control whether to enable this pipeline by configuring `enable_csv_pipeline`, which is disabled by default.
+    * You can control whether to enable this pipeline by configuring `enable_csv_pipeline`, which is disabled by default.
-- To enable this pipeline, include the `pkg.WithCsvPipeline()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithCsvPipeline()`
 * jsonLines: 102

-- Used to save results to JSON Lines files.
+    * Used to save results to JSON Lines files.
-- You need to set the `FileName` in the `ItemJsonl`, which specifies the name of the file to be saved (without the.jsonl extension).
+    * You need to set the `FileName` in the `ItemJsonl`, which specifies the name of the file to be saved (without the.jsonl extension).
-- You can use the tag `json:""` to define the fields of the JSON Lines file.
+    * You can use the tag `json:""` to define the fields of the JSON Lines file.
-- You can control whether to enable this pipeline by configuring `enable_json_lines_pipeline`, which is disabled by default.
+    * You can control whether to enable this pipeline by configuring `enable_json_lines_pipeline`, which is disabled by default.
-- To enable this pipeline, include the `pkg.WithJsonLinesPipeline()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithJsonLinesPipeline()`
 * mongo: 103

-- Used to save results to MongoDB.
+    * Used to save results to MongoDB.
-- You need to set the `Collection` in the `ItemMongo`, which specifies the name of the collection to be saved.
+    * You need to set the `Collection` in the `ItemMongo`, which specifies the name of the collection to be saved.
-- You can use the tag `bson:""` to define the fields of the MongoDB document.
+    * You can use the tag `bson:""` to define the fields of the MongoDB document.
-- You can control whether to enable this pipeline by configuring `enable_mongo_pipeline`, which is disabled by default.
+    * You can control whether to enable this pipeline by configuring `enable_mongo_pipeline`, which is disabled by default.
-- To enable this pipeline, include the `pkg.WithMongoPipeline()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithMongoPipeline()`
 * mysql: 104

-- Used to save results to MySQL.
+    * Used to save results to MySQL.
-- You need to set the `Table` in the `ItemMysql`, which specifies the name of the table to be saved.
+    * You need to set the `Table` in the `ItemMysql`, which specifies the name of the table to be saved.
-- You can use the tag `column:""` to define the column names of the MySQL table.
+    * You can use the tag `column:""` to define the column names of the MySQL table.
-- You can control whether to enable this pipeline by configuring `enable_mysql_pipeline`, which is disabled by default.
+    * You can control whether to enable this pipeline by configuring `enable_mysql_pipeline`, which is disabled by default.
-- To enable this pipeline, include the `pkg.WithMysqlPipeline()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithMysqlPipeline()`
 * kafka: 105

-- Used to save results to Kafka.
+    * Used to save results to Kafka.
-- You need to set the `Topic` in the `ItemKafka`, which specifies the name of the topic to be saved.
+    * You need to set the `Topic` in the `ItemKafka`, which specifies the name of the topic to be saved.
-- You can use the tag `json:""` to define the fields of the Kafka message.
+    * You can use the tag `json:""` to define the fields of the Kafka message.
-- You can control whether to enable this pipeline by configuring `enable_kafka_pipeline`, which is disabled by default.
+    * You can control whether to enable this pipeline by configuring `enable_kafka_pipeline`, which is disabled by default.
-- To enable this pipeline, include the `pkg.WithKafkaPipeline()` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithKafkaPipeline()`
 * custom: 110

-- Custom pipeline.
+    * Custom pipeline.
-- To enable this pipeline, include the `pkg.WithCustomPipeline(new(CustomPipeline))` option in the `NewApp` function.
+    * `spider.WithOptions(pkg.WithCustomPipeline(new(CustomPipeline))`

 ### Request